 Area of Emphasis

 Kip Power is a shareholder in the Energy and Natural Resources and Litigation groups of Babst Calland.
 Mr. Power helps clients comply with environmental laws and defend related litigation while keeping their businesses running profitably.
-He regularly represents companies when permitting and enforcement disputes arise, and he has successfully negotiated favorable resolutions of a number of sensitive and company-critical matters under a wide range of federal and state environmental programs.
+He regularly represents companies when permitting and enforcement disputes arise and prosecutes civil actions and appeals challenging unlawful agency actions.
+Over the course of his career, he has successfully negotiated favorable resolutions of many sensitive and company-critical matters under a wide range of federal and state environmental programs.

-His regulatory practice encompasses counseling and representation on issues arising under, among other laws, the federal Clean Water Act, Surface Mining Control and Reclamation Act of 1977 (SMCRA), Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation and Liability Act of 1980 (“Superfund”), National Environmental Policy Act, and related state analogues.
-He has also represented natural resource and utility clients in proceedings before the West Virginia Public Service Commission.
-Mr. Power is also a member of the firm’s Renewables Group and has assisted clients on matters such as the siting of renewable energy projects on post-mining properties, development of carbon capture and sequestration programs, and the proposed construction of a solar-powered controlled environment food production facility.
+His regulatory practice encompasses counseling and representation on issues arising under, among other laws, the federal Clean Water Act, Surface Mining Control and Reclamation Act of 1977 (SMCRA), Resource Conservation and Recovery Act (RCRA), Comprehensive Environmental Response, Compensation and Liability Act of 1980 (Superfund), National Environmental Policy Act, Endangered Species Act, and related state analogues.
+He has also represented natural resource and utility clients in proceedings before the West Virginia Public Service Commission and before local planning and zoning authorities.
+Mr. Power is a member of the firm’s Renewables Group and has assisted clients on matters such as the siting of renewable energy projects on post-mining properties, the West Virginia Underground Carbon Dioxide Sequestration and Storage Act, and related federal and state programs.

 Mr. Power graduated, cum laude, from Washington and Lee University with his B.A.in Economics in 1983.
 He received his M.B.A from the West Virginia University College of Business and Economics in 1985 and his J.D. from the West Virginia University College of Law in 1986.